SAT and ACT

 We thought you’d never ask…

-The SAT and ACT are exams that test overall academic success, but the SAT Subject and AP exams test by subject.
+The SAT and ACT are exams that test overall academic success, but the AP exams test by subject.
 These exams can be utilized to show colleges that students EXCEL in a particular subject.
 The subjects are vast, varying from English Literature, History, and specific Sciences to Computer Sciences, Foreign Languages, Social Sciences, and the Arts.
 Students do not have to take a specific course to take these exams.
-They are both offered by the College Board, creator of the SAT, and students can register for these exams through the College Board website or speak with their high school’s counselor for assistance.
+They are offered by the College Board, creator of the SAT, and students can register for these exams through the College Board website or speak with their high school’s counselor for assistance.